BenMakesEverything/cyberdeck/README.md

 frame-top-left, frame-top-right, frame-bottom-left, frame-bottom-right, screen-frame-left, screen-frame-right, and button (printed x2)

-I printed mune at 50% infill for strength and durability.
+I printed mine at 50% infill for strength and durability.

 For the plates, I reccommend using something other than PLA, plus they are too big for most printers.
 Get it laser cut from acrylic or machined from aluminum.
 For that purpose I have included 2D versions of the files, if you want to use a laser.
 Otherwise just use the regular ones that have the bevels and other features.